11 essential dog grooming tools to help you keep your Cocker Spaniel in tip-top condition and looking gorgeous!

 The de-matting comb is ideal for teasing out mats in your Cocker Spaniel's coat.
 They break up matted fur and can help to thin out the undercoat and excess hair.

 The mat breaker slices the mat into strips so that each section can then be worked on with a comb or slicker brush.

-Just be careful not to cut right up to the base of the mat as you may cut your pet's skin.
+Just be careful not to cut right up to the base of the mat, as you may cut your pet's skin.

-The rubber bristles loosen the dead hair and the wire bristles remove it.
+The rubber bristles loosen the dead hair, and the wire bristles remove it.

 If you're not going to use the finger and thumb method of hand stripping to remove the excess of soft hair on your Cocker's head, you could use a stripping comb to give a smooth finish.